mesh-dynamics/api-studio/README.md

 ```
 make install
 ```
-- Before starting nginx make sure to change the nginx.conf in the installation directory appropriately
+- Before starting nginx make sure to change the *nginx.conf* in the installation directory appropriately

 ## Compile the module dynamically

-- Download the nginx source code (make sure this source code has the same major minor version as the target nginx binary which will eventually load the module), create a tmp directory containing config and ngx_http_response_body_module.c file
+- Download the nginx source code (make sure this source code has the same major-minor version as the target nginx binary which will eventually load the module), create a tmp directory containing *config* and *ngx_http_response_body_module.c* file
 - Configure
 ```
 sudo ./configure --add-dynamic-module=./module_dir